Preprints on Authorea with the Under Review service

 What is the Under Review service?

-Wiley supports the early and open sharing of preprints before (or simultaneous with) submission to a journal—so that researchers can easily showcase their work to the global research community while it is under review, before it is accepted or published.
-The Under Review service is Wiley’s new initiative to streamline the early sharing of research and open up the peer review process, offered to authors when they submit to participating journals.
+Publishers participating in Under Review support the early and open sharing of preprints before (or simultaneous with) submission to a journal—so that researchers can easily showcase their work to the global research community while it is under review, before it is accepted or published.
+The Under Review service streamlines the early sharing of research and open up the peer review process, offered to authors when they submit to participating journals.

 The Under Review service is powered by Authorea, an open research platform for all your research outputs, including data, figures, and preprints.
 By opting-in to the Under Review service you can: